Enviropass offers products assessment, consultation, and training services regarding the management of hazardous/toxic chemicals in products:

 Endocrine disruptor | Dicyclohexyl phthalate (DCHP) | Plasticizer |

-As a result, various governmental agencies worldwide have been developing a set of regulations to prohibit, restrict, and monitor the use of certain hazardous substances in some products or applications:
+As a result, governmental agencies worldwide develop sets of regulations to prohibit, restrict, and monitor the use of certain hazardous substances in some products or applications:

-The REACH regulation includes an obligation to declare Substances of Very High Concern (SVHC).
+EU REACH regulations include an obligation to declare Substances of Very High Concern (SVHC).
 In the European Union, producers must report the SVHCs contained in their products via the SCIP database.
 The REACH Annex XVII has also listed certain prohibited or restricted substances.

-Prop.
-65 warnings apply to products introduced into the Californian market that contain chemical(s) known to the State of California to cause cancer, birth defects, and other reproductive harm.
+Proposition 65 warnings apply to products introduced into the Californian market that contain chemical(s) known to the State of California to cause cancer, reproductive issues, and other reproductive harm.

 Biocidal products regulation (BPR) must be registered and labeled accordingly.

-The medical devices regulation (MDR) also includes restrictions on certain substances and labeling obligations.
+The medical devices regulation (MDR) also includes restrictions and labeling obligations for specific substances.

 Similar to the RoHS regulation, the ELV Directive specifically applies to automotive products.